Design Pattern Evangelist Blog

 Coupling and Cohesion Cost

 This graph illustrates how coupling increases and cohesion decreases as the distance between elements expands.
-An update with a larger boundry footprint will require more time, coordiation, buy-in and cost, than an update with a smaller footprint.
+An update with a larger boundary footprint will require more time, coordination, buy-in and cost, than an update with a smaller footprint.
 For example, modifications scoped to a few statements only require the resources of one or two developers.
 Modifications scoped to systems require multiple teams and possibly multiple companies.

 Coupling and Cohesion Examples